 As with any medical procedure, some risks are involved with LASIK surgery.
 Risks for LASIK surgery include but are not limited to glare, halos, dry eye, vision loss, under-correction, over-correction, need for glasses after surgery and infection.
 During your consultation, your surgeon can talk in depth about the risks associated with laser vision correction.

 Most people are able to resume their normal activities the next day following LASIK.

 Will insurance pay for laser vision correction?

 Most insurance companies do not pay for LASIK surgery.
-At the Eye Laser Center of Northern Colorado, we offer financing options to help you afford LASIK and get the best vision possible.
+At the Eye Laser Center of Northern Colorado we offer financing options to help you afford LASIK to get the best vision possible.

 Are there any side effects?